Rules to Better UI (Bootstrap)

 Since we want our website to render corectly for all screen sizes, we specify that it should set the viewport to the size of the device's screen.

 This ensures the browser always renders at the correct resolution for the device.

 When building a web application, it is common that you will need icons in the UI.
 Traditionally, this has been done with images (e.g. png, jpg) which leads to a lot of resource management.

 - Figure: Bad example - using images for application icons can generate a lot of pain

 This is simplified if you are using Bootstrap, as it comes with a font-based icon library you can use in your web application.
-However, there is an even better third-party font-based icon library you should use when using Bootstrap.
+However, there is an even better third-party font-based icon library you should use when using Bootstrap:

-Then you have access to over 350 icons.
+There are hundreds of icons.
 Here are a few commonly used ones:

 - Figure: Examples of Font Awesome icons

 When designing responsive websites, it's important to consider what content is appropriate for each screen size.
 Desktops might have large navigation areas and extra content in a sidebar, whereas the phone might focus on other content.